Topological Criteria for Hypothesis Testing with Finite-Precision Measurements: Discussion

 Despite these contributions, several important questions remain open.
-While the established topological conditions are necessary and sufficient, they are not always constructive: given an open $H_1$, one must find open $A_{ij} \subseteq \Xcal$ and $q_{ij} \in [0,1]$ such that $H_1 = \bigcup_{i=1}^\infty \bigcap_{j=1}^{m_i}\{\PP : \PP(A_{ij}) > q_{ij}\}$ in order to construct a test, and this representation may be difficult to identify in practice.
+While the established topological conditions are necessary and sufficient, they might not directly provide one with an explicit test: given an open $H_1$, one must find open $A_{ij} \subseteq \Xcal$ and $q_{ij} \in [0,1]$ such that $H_1 = \bigcup_{i=1}^\infty \bigcap_{j=1}^{m_i}\{\PP : \PP(A_{ij}) > q_{ij}\}$ in order to construct a test, and this representation may be difficult to identify in practice.
 It would be interesting to find such an explicit representation for conditional independence.
-An interesting avenue for future research would be to allow for dependent data sampling: by Theorem \ref{thm:testable_equiv_error}, uniform error control under $H_0$ can be interpreted as $\sup_{\PP\in H_0} \PP^\infty(\exists n : \varphi_n\neq 0) \leq \alpha$, which is closely related to anytime-valid p-values and e-values \citep{grunwald2024safe}, and topological characterisations of the existence of p/e-values would be of significant interest.
+Beyond the existence questions addressed here, the rates of error decay attainable by FP- and BP-tests, and whether our constructions are (minimax) optimal in any sense, remain open.
+In the setting of Theorem \ref{thm:testable_iff_weakly_separated}, it would be interesting to study in more practical applications the tradeoff between the level of bounded precision, the separation of the hypotheses, and the rate of uniform convergence.
+Another interesting avenue for future research would be to allow for dependent data sampling.
+By Theorem \ref{thm:testable_equiv_error}, uniform error control under $H_0$ can be interpreted as $\sup_{\PP\in H_0} \PP^\infty(\exists n : \varphi_n\neq 0) \leq \alpha$, which is closely related to anytime-valid p-values, e-values and e-processes \citep{wang2022false,grunwald2024safe}.
+Since exchangeable sequences of data can be obtained as convex combinations of i.i.d.\ processes \citep{ramdas2022testing}, we conjecture that our results can be extended to anytime-valid tests for exchangeable data.
+Extensions to topological characterisations of the existence of e-values and e-processes for arbitrary sampling schemes would be of significant interest.
 It is plausible that analogous topological criteria govern the possibility of valid online or interactive hypothesis testing in complex models.
-Also, Theorem \ref{thm:testable_iff_weakly_separated} curretly employs a compactness assumptions which can be loosened.
 It remains an open question whether there exists a consistent FP-test for conditional independence if one merely assumes that the distribution has a density.
 Finally, from Example \ref{ex:gauss} it seems that some kind of equicontinuity of $\PP(X\given Z)$ or $\PP(Y\given Z)$ is necessary for conditional independence testing with uniform error control under $H_0$.
-Finding these necessary conditions would be of great interest, for example for constraint-based causal discovery.
+Finding these necessary conditions would be of great interest.

 In summary, our results offer a unified topological perspective on the fundamental limits of statistical inference under measurement constraints.
 They resolve open problems around the testability of nonparametric hypotheses, while opening avenues for further exploration in both theoretical and applied statistics.